 John played guitar in the 1960’s while in school in Amarillo, Texas and played all the big hits of that era.
 His inspiration to play guitar came during his high school years by way of two local Amarillo legends - Jimmy Gilmer and J.D.
 Souther.
 In fact, he learned to play from one of J.D.
 Souther’s fellow band members at the time, Charlie Bates.
 After finishing school John’s life went in a completely different direction and his guitar was put on the shelf, becoming all but forgotten.
 After a long 38-year hiatus, John picked up his guitar again in order to form a small band with two other guys and a laptop computer.
 Although it had been what seemed like an eternity since he played, and in essence it had been, John was amazed at how quickly his skills returned.
 That little band of three guys and a laptop has grown into Colt and the Old 45s, for whom John is co-founder and rhythm guitar player.

 Hose started playing guitar at 14 years of age and was taught privately over a 15-year period by various jazz instructors in Oklahoma, Minnesota and Massachusetts.
 Hose also has 2-years of instruction in music arrangement and composition from the Berklee School of Music.
 He was the house guitar player at Oscar Ross Junior College during his late teen years and has been playing the guitar for 40 plus years, 15 of which have been professionally.
 Hose continues to enjoy playing Jazz and will sit in with various Jazz ensembles, from big band to sextets, and also enjoys solo performances as well.
-Hose teamed up with Bryan Stout and John Paul to form the beginnings of what is now Colt and the Old 45s, for whom he is a co-founder and lead guitar player.
+Hose teamed up with Bryan Stout and John Paul to form the beginnings of what is now Colt and the Old 45s, for whom he is the third original member and lead guitar player.